AliNajafi1998/ComStream/README.md

 ## How to use the code ? :hugs:

-Data file must be a pandas DataFrame having these columns :
+Data file must be a pandas DataFrame in pickle format having these columns :

  - text
  - created_at